saneef/eleventy-plugin-asciidoc/README.md

 Any AsciiDoc document attributes that are prefixed with `eleventy-` ([configurable](#eleventyAttributesPrefix)) can be used as front matter. _The prefix, `eleventy-`, will be removed from variable names available in the templates._

-> [!NOTE]
-> Only document-scoped attributes or variables can be used for front matter.
+Only document-scoped attributes or variables can be used for front matter.
 Attributes that are written after the document title (`= Document Title`) will not be considered for front matter.

 ```adoc
 :eleventy-permalink: /hello-world/